skgmn/fromjs/README.md

 * Web
 * node.js

-## Concept
+## This is intended to

-* Intended to make it easy to use LINQ in JavaScript for whom is familiar with .NET environment.
+* make it easy to use LINQ in JavaScript for whom is familiar with .NET environment.
-* To provide LINQ features without worrying about performance.
+* provide LINQ features to JavaScript developers without worrying about performance.

 ## Importing module